mechmotum/mechmotum.github.io/content/dygert-crash.rst

 - She's likely traveling at a speed between 9 m/s (32 km/h, 20 mph) and 13 m/s
   (47 km/h, 29 mph)
+- She is in a steady rightward turn, with a large roll angle of about 30 degrees or so.
 - She is not pedaling during the event.
 - She is initially bounced from her seat and the oscillation builds with her disconnecting more and more from the seat.
 This left her fully connected to